-And was my favorite writer C. S. Lewis said, I write to know I am not alone.
-I am not alone as the mother of a toddler, as someone who has moved across the country and rebuilt her life, as someone with an abusive father.
+And as my favorite writer C. S. Lewis said, I write to know I am not alone.
+I am not alone as the mother of a toddler, now older kid, as someone who has moved across the country and rebuilt her life, as someone with an abusive father.

 Blogging feels good.

 It feels good to fully flesh out an opinion I have about something important.
 (Mass Incarceration)

 It feels good to write down the things I know I won’t remember later, even the little things, to transport me back in time.
 (Like the time I met James Van Der Beek.)